Jupyter-contrib/jupyter_nbextensions_configurator/src/jupyter_nbextensions_configurator/static/nbextensions_configurator/readme.md

 You don't need to know about the yaml files in order simply to use `jupyter_nbextensions_configurator`.
-A notebook extension is 'found' by the `jupyter_nbextensions_configurator` server extension when a special yaml file describing the nbextension and its options is found in the notebook server's `nbextensions_path`.
+An nbextension is 'found' by the `jupyter_nbextensions_configurator` server extension when a special yaml file describing the nbextension and its options is found in the notebook server's `nbextensions_path`.
-The yaml file can have any name with the file extension `.yaml` or `.yml`, and describes the notebook extension and its options to `jupyter_nbextensions_configurator`.
+The yaml file can have any name with the file extension `.yaml` or `.yml`, and describes the nbextension and its options to `jupyter_nbextensions_configurator`.

 The case-sensitive keys in the yaml file are as follows: